mdeniz/marcus_bikes/README.md

 ![Product Admin new price change](doc/assets/admin_new_price_change.png)

-He will just fill in the price, select the product and click on the **Create Price Change**.
+He will just fill in the price, select the product, and click on the **Create Price Change**.

-* How the database changes?
+* How does the database change?

 If Marcus creates that new price change, it will be saved in the database inserting just a record on the table for price changes like this: